Integration Tutorials /

 2. Advanced Match Parameters.
 Customer email, phone, name and address help Facebook to attribute sales when a click id parameter isn't available or inconclusive.

-It's important to note that when both Facebook Pixel and Facebook Conversions API are used to send events to Facebook, then if deduplication is used, Facebook always removes the second event sent via the Conversions API and only uses Facebook Pixel data to attribute event.
-Able Conversions API improves it by sending both Facebook Pixel data and additional customer details for matching in the same Conversions API event, allowing Facebook to use all available details to attribute event correctly.
-This allows Able to significantly improve percentage of attributed conversions, compared to standard Facebook Pixel installation and Conversions API integration used together with deduplications.
-Therefore, when using Able, same events should only be sent to Facebook using Able Conversions API integration to prevent duplicates from appearing in Ads Manager.
+Able improves Meta server-side tracking by sending both Meta (Facebook) Pixel browser data, click identifier determined from first-party data, as well as additional customer details for matching in the same Conversions API event, allowing Meta (Facebook) to use all available details to attribute event correctly.
+This allows Able to significantly improve percentage of attributed conversions, compared to standard Meta (Facebook) Pixel installation and Conversions API integration used together with deduplications.

-1. Set up Facebook Events Manager
+Set up Facebook Events Manager

 1. Open Facebook Events Manager.